cristiano-mhpc/Dynamic-Workflows/Federated learning/FL_simulator/mhpc/README.md

-# Parallelization Strategy in the Federated Learning Script using Dask
+# Parallelization Strategy using Dask

 ## Goals of Parallelization